 However, the facility I had my eye on – as always when it’s offered at any spa – was the floatation pool.
 But first, lunch.

 Before stepping into the floatation pool you have a quick warm shower on the top step.
 This pool was unlike any floatation facility I’ve used before.
-Usually I’d be led into a dark room lit only by candles, given ear plugs and invited to step into a large jaccuzi filled with warm salt water – big enough for one person.
+Usually, I’d be led into a dark room lit only by candles, given earplugs, and invited to step into a large jacuzzi filled with warm saltwater – big enough for one person.
 This though!
 I was the only person at the time, although another lady joined in for a while too.
 It’s warm, not too hot, and once I reached the bottom step my legs lifted up from under me and I was listening to the music underwater.
 The pool has a large ceiling that prevents the sun from beaming down directly onto prone floating bodies, but it allows plenty of natural light in.

 If not for the drive home (and work, and stuff) I’d probably still be floating in that pool.
 But good things also come to an end.
 I did at one stage wonder how I was going to flip myself upright again, but that wasn’t a problem in the end.
 The breeze that sneaked through the doorway, on the other hand, had me shivering all the way to the change rooms where I had a lovely hot shower.

 I would visit the spa again if it weren’t quite so far, or if I stayed over at the hotel, as by the time I got back home through Fourways traffic I was feeling a little frazzled again.

 And if I could, I’d totally marry that floatation pool.